Palo-IT-Australia/hiring-dotnet/README.md

 - The CensorPost method is being used to censor posts before being added into the database.

-## Challange 3 - Finish the implementation of the CustomFilterCollection
+## Challenge 3 - Finish the implementation of the CustomFilterCollection
 ### Description
 Inside the Wallboard Controller `GetPosts` method in `Controllers>WallboardController.cs` a custom extension with is being used to filter the posts being returned.
 The method is called `CustomerFilterCollection`.
 If you look at the implementation of the method, you will see it takes an `IQueryable` and a `Expression<Func<T, bool>>` predicate.
 Finish the implementation by using the predicate to filter the posts, and return the filtered collection.